DataBiosphere/data-portal/content/apis/api-documentation/ingest-broker-development-guide.md

 date: "2018-05-03"
 title: "Ingest Broker Development Guide"
 subTitle: "General guidelines for developing brokers for the Ingest API."
+description: "The Ingestion Service provides a programmatic API for submitting data to the HCA DCP."
 ---

 # Ingest API